G2Lab/pQuant/README.md

 ### Analysis pipeline
 A Snakemake pipeline used to produce our results is included in the "workflow/" subdirectory.
 This directory also contains scripts for reference creation and read concatenation for pQuant.

-## Summary Statictics
+## Summary Statistics

 To address user requests and improve the usability of pQuant, we have introduced additional functionalities that generate summary statistics at key stages of the pipeline.
 These enhancements provide insights into input data quality and final output, ensuring data reliability and usability while maintaining privacy guarantees.
+All these steps are required to take less than a minute.

 ### Pre-encoding Statistics